 Finally, the Silicon Labs Si7021temperature and humidity sensor.
 These readings can be used on their own.
 Additionally they’re used by the CCS811 to compute an accurate TVOC and C02.

 No outlet nearby where you want to measure?
 No problem!

 You can easily plug in almost any lithium polymer battery to your Particle or Feather based board and use it immediately.
-Particle Squared has extra circuitry that allow you to use either USB or battery power.
+Air Quality Wing for Particle Mesh has extra circuitry that allow you to use either USB or battery power.
 How great is that?

 What are people saying about it?